 9. Data Protection

 9.1 Each party will comply with the Data Protection Regulations in processing any Personal Data under this Contract.
-In relation to processing activities performed under the Contract, we will act as a data processor and any such processing will be undertaken by us in accordance with Schedule 2.
+In relation to processing activities performed under the Contract, we may act either as a data controller or as a data processor, depending upon the processing activity and any such processing as a data processor will be undertaken by us in accordance with Schedule 2.

 9.3 If, in the future, it is anticipated that Personal Data relating to Donors will be shared with you, we will work with you to agree further terms as are necessary to ensure each party’s compliance with the Data Protection Regulations, including the appropriate wording for any privacy notice.